chungle2525/apprenticeship_blog/content/posts/post21.md

         });
 }
 </code></pre>
-While reading about other approaches, I came across the "async/await" method, which allowed for a non-recursive method:
+While reading about other approaches, I came across the "async/await" method, which allowed for a non-recursive method (and also allowed me to understand why my recursive approach was not working!!):
 <br>
 <pre class="prettyprint"><code>async function checkUrls(entries, settings, index) {
 	for (let i = 0; i <= entries.length; ++i) {